Skip to content

 12. Durdle Door and the Jurassic Coast

 The Jurassic Coast is a 96-mile stretch of dramatic coastline running from East Devon and along almost all of the Dorset coast.
-It was the first-ever ‘natural’ World Heritage Site, because of its huge geological importance.
+The coast’s huge geological importance brought UNESCO to label it the first-ever ‘natural’ World Heritage Site.

 Rich in prehistoric fossils, with rugged cliffs and coastal structures shaped by millennia of sea movement, the coastline is said to offer an almost continuous “walk through time” spanning 185 million years of the Earth’s history!